Colorectal or colon cancer occurs when polyps in the large intestine become malignant.

 The risk of this type of cancer increases with age, with most cases detected in people older than 50.
 There is an increasing trend of colorectal cancer in people between 20 to 49 years old due to unhealthy diets, sedentary lifestyles, obesity, family history, alcohol consumption, and physical inactivity.

-Colorectal cancer develops slowly, and the symptoms do not usually appear until the disease is already in the advanced stages.
-Common signs and symptoms of colon cancer include:
+Colorectal cancer develops slowly, and symptoms may not appear until the disease is advanced.
+Colon cancer manifests these common signs and symptoms:

 - Weight loss